 His preaching style was perfect for an evangelist according to the words of another local pastor.
 “He was a great open-air preacher and could always command large and appreciative audiences… He could deal with all kinds of interrupters, his great and intelligent grasp of Bible truths enabling him to successfully combat all assailants.”

-As the water began to submerge the “unsinkable” ship, Harper was heard shouting, “women, children, and the unsaved buy cheap tramadol no rx into the lifeboats.”
+BP News gives more details: “Being a widower he may have been allowed to join her but instead forsook his own rescue, choosing to provide the masses with one more chance to know Christ.
+Harper ran person to person, passionately telling others about Christ.
+As the water began to submerge the “unsinkable” ship, Harper was heard shouting, “women, children, and the unsaved into the lifeboats.”
 Rebuffed by a certain man at the offer of salvation Harper gave him his own life vest, saying, “you need this more than I do.”
 Up until the last moment on the ship Harper pleaded with people to give their lives to Jesus.

-If you are encouraged by something you have read here at Deep Roots, please consider liking my page on Facebook and join me on Pinterest.
-I’d love to have you subscribe via Feedburner.
+If you’ve been encouraged or informed by something you’ve read here at Deep Roots, please consider liking my page on Facebook, joining us on Pinterest, or subscribing to the helpful email resources.
 Thank you!

 Thanks for reading!